w3c/wai-curricula/content/designer/inclusive-design-process.md

 * assess and communicate the need for involving people with disabilities depending on the project scope
 * identify different mechanisms to include people with disabilities in user research activities, such as recruiting people with disabilities, asking for experts advice, or following documented best practices
-* articulate and communicate the potential risks of not involving users with disabilities, for example higher costs to implement accessibility at a later stage
+* articulate and communicate the potential risks of not involving people with disabilities, for example higher costs to implement accessibility at a later stage

 #### Teaching Ideas for Topic